-The indications for using preoperative or postoperative chemoradiation or RT alone are described in the NSCLC algorithm (see Principles of Radiation Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-In patients with clinical stage I or II NSCLC who are upstaged to N2+ after surgery, postoperative chemotherapy can be administered followed by postoperative RT (also known as PORT) depending on the margin status (see Adjuvant Treatment in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-309,339 For clinical stage III NSCLC, definitive concurrent chemoradiation is recommended (category 1).
-However, the optimal management of patients with potentially operable stage IIIA NSCLC is controversial and is discussed in detail in the algorithm (see Principles of Surgical Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-258,260,271,340 For patients undergoing preoperative therapy before surgical resection of stage IIIA NSCLC, some oncologists prefer chemotherapy alone rather than chemoradiotherapy for the preoperative treatment;264 RT should generally be given postoperatively if not given preoperatively.
-For the 2016 update (Version 1), the NCCN Panel revised the preoperative RT dose to 45 to 54 Gy based on a recent study;263 previously, the dose had been 45 to 50 Gy.
-NCCN Member Institutions are evenly split in their use of neoadjuvant chemotherapy versus neoadjuvant chemoradiation in patients with stage IIIA N2 NSCLC.258 Similarly, some consider the need for pneumonectomy to be a contraindication to a combined modality surgical approach given the excess mortality observed in clinical trials,260 but NCCN Member Institutions are split on this practice as well.
+The indications for using preoperative or postoperative chemoradiation or RT alone are described in the NSCLC algorithm (see Principles of Radiation Therapy in the NCCN Guidelines for NSCLC).
+In patients with clinical stage I or II NSCLC who are upstaged to N2+ after surgery, postoperative chemotherapy can be administered followed by postoperative RT (also known as PORT) depending on the margin status (see Adjuvant Treatment in the NCCN Guidelines for NSCLC).
+For clinical stage III NSCLC, definitive concurrent chemoradiation is recommended (category 1).
+However, the optimal management of patients with potentially operable stage IIIA NSCLC is controversial and is discussed in detail in the algorithm (see Principles of Surgical Therapy in the NCCN Guidelines for NSCLC).290,292,303,373 For patients undergoing preoperative therapy before surgical resection of stage IIIA NSCLC, some oncologists prefer chemotherapy alone rather than chemoradiotherapy for the preoperative treatment; RT should generally be given postoperatively if not given preoperatively.
+The NCCN Panel recommends a preoperative RT dose of 45 to 54 Gy based on a recent study.
+NCCN Member Institutions are evenly split in their use of neoadjuvant chemotherapy versus neoadjuvant chemoradiation in patients with stage IIIA N2 NSCLC.
+Similarly, some consider the need for pneumonectomy to be a contraindication to a combined modality surgical approach given the excess mortality observed in clinical trials, but NCCN Member Institutions are split on this practice as well.

 Surgery is associated with potentially greater risk of complications, particularly stump breakdown and bronchopleural fistula, in a field that has had high-dose RT (eg, 60 Gy).
-Thus, surgeons are often wary of resection in areas that have previously received RT doses of more than 45 to 50 Gy, especially patients who have received definitive doses of concurrent chemoradiation (ie, ≥60 Gy) preoperatively.
-Soft tissue flap coverage and reduced intraoperative fluid administration and ventilator pressures can reduce the risk of these complications.341 When giving preoperative RT to less than definitive doses (eg, 45 Gy), one should be prepared up front to continue to a full definitive dose of RT without interruption if the patient does not proceed to surgery for some reason.
-For these reasons, when considering trimodality therapy, the treatment plan---including assessment for resectability and the type of resection----should be decided before initiation of any therapy.
+Thus, surgeons are often wary of resection in areas that have previously received RT doses of more than 45 to 50 Gy, especially patients who have received definitive doses of concurrent chemoradiation (ie, $\geq$ 60 Gy) preoperatively.
+Soft tissue flap coverage and reduced intraoperative fluid administration and ventilator pressures can reduce the risk of these complications.374- When giving preoperative RT to less than definitive doses (eg, 45 Gy), one should be prepared up front to continue to a full definitive dose of RT without interruption if the patient does not proceed to surgery for some reason.
+For these reasons, when considering trimodality therapy, the treatment plan-including assessment for resectability and the type of resection-should be decided before initiation of any therapy.